-Just in case you weren’t convinced by his singing skills in Mamma Mia!, Pierce Brosnan is set to show off his pipes again in Netflix’s upcoming Eurovision film.
+Just in case you weren’t convinced by his singing skills in Mamma Mia!, Pierce Brosnan is set to show off his pipes again in Netflix’s upcoming Eurovision film, Eurovision Song Contest: The Story of Fire Saga.
 At least, that’s what we’re hoping after the streaming service announced the former James Bond star will have a role in the song contest movie.

 Unfortunately, we can only guess whether Brosnan will offer a tune to viewers, the actor being cast as Erick Erickssong, the most handsome man in Iceland and father to the country’s Eurovision hopeful Lars Erickssong (played by Will Ferrell).

 - When is the 2020 Eurovision Song Contest on TV?

 - Eurovision 2019 review: results, reaction and winner revealed

 - Iceland’s ‘techno BDSM’ Eurovision entry are out to demolish capitalism and trouser wrestle Boris Johnson

 Also set to star in the film directed by Wedding Crashers’ David Dobkin is Rachel McAdams.
 She takes the role of Sigrit Ericksdottir, a musician that enters the contest with Ferrell.
 Here’s hoping the pair will be as brilliantly strange as Iceland’s last Eurovision entry, anti-capitalist bondage art performers Hatari.